 When it comes to sanding a parquet flooring, this process has to be performed with caution.
 Parquet blocks cannot be sanded straight or diagonal as you would do with solid wood and engineered wood floors.
 Because of the specific pattern a parquet floor would have, the risk of standing against the grain of the blocks and that way causing faster wear and tear is huge, because of that you have to be experienced, or at least understand the process very well.
 It is best to hire an orbital finishing sander for the main part of the room and also an edge sander for all the details.
 New blocks that are unfinished will require only minimal sanding, prefinished ones won’t require sanding at all, but reclaimed wood is most probably in serious need of sanding.
 You can also fill deeper blemishes and scratches with wood filler.

-The final step is the application of finishing product that adds extra protection and enhances the hard-wearing and damage-resistant power of wood.
+The final step is the application of a finishing product that adds extra protection and enhances the hard-wearing and damage-resistant power of wood.
 The best finishes recommended for parquet are a water-based lacquer or a hard wax oil.

 The steps of preparing your floor for an upcoming refinishing process are not difficult at all and they will make the while experience much easier and smoother.